juanbrujo/mixins.less/README.md

 mixins.less
 ===========

-My basic mixins collection for LESS projects.
-Is is basically separated in 2 main stuctures:
+My basic mixins collection for **LESS** projects.
+Is is basically separated in 2 main structures:

-- colors variables
+- debug mixin
-- useful mixins
+- common mixins

 .out();
 --
-this is used for debugging, add it to a selector and it will surround it with an:
+used for debugging, add it to a selector and it will surround it with an:

     outline: 1px solid @color // (red is default).